 - Rules & Regulations

-Those who intend to use two way radios for private, recreational use may not need to obtain an FCC license.
-However, if you’re using a public radio without a license you could be fined.
+Those who intend to use walkie talkies for private, recreational use may not need to obtain an FCC license.
+However, if you’re using a public radio without a two way radio licensing, you could be fined.
 Fines have been handed out to major hotel chain operators as high as $25,000 to $50,000.
 But as we will see, the cost of the license is always cheaper than the fines and penalties imposed by the federal government.

 What is an FCC Two Way Radio License?